cscart/docs/en/addons/youtube/index.rst

     In case the additional videos are not displayed in the product tab after the they were added, the block has to be resaved:

-    1. Open the section Layouts -> Block
+    1. Open the section Layouts -> Manage blocks

     2. Search the block with the "YouTube" type